TinyCircuits/Thumby-Website/docs/Code-Editor/Widget-panels.md

 The emulator will not display the main game menu seen on the Thumby hardware, it will only emulate files in the Code Editor that are selected for emulation.

 To upload a file to the emulator, check the white and red checkboxes in the Code Editor panel with the file you want to emulate.
 The white box uploads the file (script) to the emulator’s filesystem.
 The red box designates a script as the main script to run.
 Because of how Thumby works, only 1 file (main script, red checkbox) can be executed at a time on the device.
-However, users may want to include other files that are not the main script during emulation (ie. binary sprite files or other modules).
+However, users may want to include other files that are not the main script during emulation (e.g. binary sprite files or other modules).
 Check the white box for those supplementary files.

 * STOP: Stop emulation.
 * START: Start emulation of the checked files in the Code Editor.